teacherbuknoy/francisrubio/src/collections/gallery/2023-06-24-babaylan-at-diwata.md

 ---
 title: "Rosas, Hiyas, at Perlas"
-description: A celebration of the feminine and queer.
+description: Keeping in touch with my feminine side as a queer person
 sizes: [200, 500, 700]
 types: [jpeg, webp, avif]
 folder: pride-2023